 LAP-EI-124 What’s the Situation?
 (Reasons for Ethical Dilemmas) is another one of our introductory ethics lesson modules.
 This file includes an instructional cover sheet and the Student Handout (12pg).Access Now

 As Career-Tech programs increasingly reach into the middle schools, this ninth grade leadership course provides a significant opportunity for business and marketing programs to expand their presence in the earlier grades.
 We believe the course will encourage students to learn more about business and, ultimately, to enroll in upper division courses as outlined in our program-of-study kits.

-Interested in an industry-based certification in Ethics?
-The A*S*K Certification Exam: Fundamentals of Ethics is available free, thanks to the generous support of the Daniels Fund Ethics Initiative.
-To request the free A*S*K ethics exam, send teacher name, email, school, and school address to email@example.com.
+Both are available for free, thanks to the generous support of the Daniels Fund Ethics Initiative.
+To request either exam, send teacher name, email, school, and school address to email@example.com.

 This is a list of recommended resources to help teach students about ethical decision-making.
 Developed with recommendations for use, content summaries, corresponding ethical principles, and select guides for instructor education, the annotated list is a foundational component of ethical education that makes learning both informative and engaging.Ethics Books & Movies with How-To Guide

 Ethics Boot Camp consists of 10 hours of ethics activities for students that can be used in a variety of settings, complete with suggestions for use.
 It is designed to be engaging and fun for students, while still introducing them to principles-based ethics, ethical decision-making, recognizing ethical dilemmas, and the specific ethical principles laid out by the Daniels Fund Ethics Initiative.Ethics Boot Camp with How-To Guide